laurentperrinet/laurentperrinet.github.io/content/publication/kronlandmartinet-25-snufa/index.md

+---
----title: Detection of spiking motifs of arbitrary length in neural activity using bounded synaptic delays
+title: Detection of spiking motifs of arbitrary length in neural activity using bounded synaptic delays
 authors:
 - Thomas Kronland-Martinet